 Prior to the Separation, income taxes were allocated in a manner that is systematic, rational, and consistent with the broad principles of ASC 740.
 Prior to the Separation, our operations have been included in our former parent federal consolidated tax return, certain foreign tax returns, and certain state tax returns.
 For the purposes of the financial statements presented on a "carve-out" basis, our income tax provisions were computed as if we filed separate tax returns (i.e., as if we had not been included in the consolidated income tax return group with our former parent).
 The separate return method applies ASC 740 to the combined financial statements of each member of a consolidated tax group as if the group member were a separate taxpayer.
-As a result, actual tax transactions included in the consolidated financial statements of our former parent may not be included in our consolidated and combined financial statements may not be reflected in the consolidated financial statements and tax returns of our former parent.
-It is conceivable that items such as net operating losses, other deferred taxes, uncertain tax positions, and valuation allowances may exist in the consolidated and combined financial statements that may or may not exist in our former parent's consolidated financial statements.
+As a result, actual tax transactions included in the consolidated financial statements of our former parent may not be included in our consolidated and combined financial statements.
+Also, the tax treatment of certain items reflected in the consolidated and combined financial statements may not be reflected in the consolidated financial statements and tax returns of our former parent.
+It is conceivable that items such as net operating losses, other deferred taxes, uncertain tax positions, and valuation allowances may exist in the consolidated and combined financial statements.